 - It is sometimes confused with the brown recluse spider, because of its coloring and some similarity of features.
 Its orange legs are the key differentiating characteristic of the sowbug/woodlouse spider.

 The sowbug spider may bite if it is handled, but even if it does, its bite is rarely very painful.
-Although all spiders have venom, that of the sowbug spider is generally unlikely to cause any real issues beyond possible short-lasting minor pain, itchiness around the area of the bite, or possibly some inflammation.

 The best method of controlling the sowbug spider is taking measures to reduce the attraction of your home and property, by decreasing the presence of prey and the harborage sites of both the spider and its prey (damp areas of debris, woodpiles, leaf litter, mulch, etc.), reducing standing water (which also helps reduce mosquito breeding sites).